seanpmaxwell/Typescript-Best-Practices/README.md

 - TypeScript supports OOP and is clearly not strictly stateless, so to avoid confusion, let's refer to TypeScript as a procedural programming language which supports OOP.
 - Projects don't have to strictly adhere to one paradigm or the other, use procedural where procedural makes the most sense and likewise for OOP.
 - OOP can be achieved either through **classes** or VFFs although I prefer the former.
-- You can see a more thorough list of design rules [here](Design-Rules.md) to help you decide what feature/paradigm to use and when.

 ---